tBilby/tBilby/examples/README.md

-# tbilby-sw
+# tBilby

-**This is the Tbilby examples/tutorial page.** Below are some of the results that can be obtained using the available Python scripts.
+**This is the tBilby examples/tutorial page.** Below are some of the results that can be obtained using the available Python scripts.

 ------------------------------